No-cost Bell nonlocality certification from quantum tomography and its applications in quantum-magic-resource witnessing: Introduction

 Bell inequalities using only Pauli measurements, later referred to as XYZ Bell inequalities, for the standard Bell states ($N=2$) do not exist~\cite{Howard_2015}.
 However, this limitation can be easily overcome by applying a suitable, non-stabiliser, local transformation on one of the parties, i.e. \((\openone \otimes U)|\phi\rangle\).
 In such cases, each resulting inequality reduces to the standard CHSH form~\cite{Clauser_1969}.
 For systems involving a higher number of particles, the construction of Bell inequalities becomes more intricate, with Mermin inequality being the most prominent example~\cite{MERMIN, Ardehali_1992, Belinskii1993}.
 More general constructions applicable to graph states have also been proposed in~\cite{Guhne_2005, Scarani_2005, Toth_2006, Guhne_2008, Baccari_2020}.
 Interestingly, tomographic measurement settings form a subset of the Clifford group, and therefore contain no non-stabilizer characteristics or \emph{quantum magic}—the very resource responsible for quantum computational advantage~\cite{Gottesman_1997, Gottesman_1998, Aaronson_2004}.
 Recently, it has been demonstrated that the violation of Bell inequalities is intrinsically connected with non-stabilizerness~\cite{Howard_2012, Howard_2014, Howard_2015}, and can serve as a witness of this resource~\cite{Macedo_2025, Cusumano_2025}.
 Consequently, our XYZ Bell inequalities derived for non-stabilizer states are promising candidates for certification of quantum magic and offer a deeper insight into the interplay between Bell nonlocality and quantum magic.

 In this work, we introduce a constructive framework to derive several XYZ Bell inequalities and show its benefit for some of the most interesting $N$-qubit states ($N<6$).
 We analyze their performance, also in comparison with randomly chosen states, with the best known optimized inequalities by examining their noise robustness through the corresponding critical visibilities.
 Our results show that, on average, the constructed inequalities perform only marginally worse than the best possible ones.
-The presented framework enables any tomographic dataset--including previously collected experimental data--to be reinterpreted in terms of fundamental nonlocality tests at no additional experimental cost.
-Finally, we explore the capability of the proposed inequalities to witness quantum magic by computing the stabilizer state maxima for those inequalities that are not maximally violated by pure graph states.
+The presented framework enables any tomographic dataset--including previously collected experimental data--to be reinterpreted in terms of fundamental nonlocality tests at no additional experimental cost. { Here, we emphasize that conclusions about violations depend on the specific experimental details.
+Only when all assumptions of the Bell theorem are satisfied can one infer the non-existence of local hidden variable theories without loopholes.} Finally, we explore the capability of the proposed inequalities to witness quantum magic by computing the stabilizer state maxima for those inequalities that are not maximally violated by pure graph states.
 We identify instances where such certification is possible and provide distinct results for both fixed Pauli measurement and general measurement setting scenarios, including experimental validation.
 Overall, our approach provides a method for the simultaneous certification of multiple quantum resources without requiring any additional experimental effort.